 If flies in compost tumbler bins are a problem for you, no worries.
 You can take steps to eliminate the flies and prevent them from appearing in the next batch of compost.
 Kitchen waste composter unit, like Karfo, let you help compost food waste securely, with a speedy decomposition time and a lid that helps protect the waste from bugs that can quickly turn into a problem.

-10 Tips to Reduce Kitchen Waste at Home
+You may also want to know10 Tips to Reduce Kitchen Waste at Home

 Reducing the Impact of Wasted Food by Feeding the Soil and Composting